Amy's Adoption Story Timeline

-At 50 years old, I got married to the love of my life which instantly made me a step-mother of two and grandmother to a delightful little grandson.
-My (first) adoptive dad and step-mother both walked me down the aisle, and my Birth Mother was there on the front row to support me and to be a part of my special day.
-We could only laugh when we realized we both gave each other a personally embroidered handkerchief for the actual wedding day.
+At 50 years old, I got married to the love of my life which instantly made me a step-mother of two and grandmother to a delightful little grandson (and I now have three beautiful grand children!).
+My (first) Adoptive Father and Step-Mother both walked me down the aisle, my Adoptive Brothers were groomsmen standing with my husband, and my Birth Mother was there on the front row to support me and to be a part of my special day.
+We could only laugh when we realized we both gave each other the same gift to one another as a remembrance, a hand-embroidered handkerchief with a personalized note on it.
 Synchronicity in adoption is real!

 As you can see, I have my own lifelong experience with adoption & foster care, and it certainly isn't over yet.
-Earlier this year, my adoptive dad passed away, and losing him was again a layered and complicated grief process that I know is rooted in my adoption story.
+My Adoptive Dad passed away recently, and losing him was again a layered and complicated grief process that I know is rooted in my adoption story.
 This was my third father

-funeral to participate in.
-Adoption is a lifelong journey because each stage of our lives can present different adoption-related challenges, triggers, and issues, and the relationships we have with all the extended members of our family either biological, adoptive, and/or perhaps by marriage and/or divorce make those issues even more complex.
+Adoption is a lifelong journey because each stage of our lives can present different adoption-related challenges, triggers, and issues.
+Further, the relationships we have with all the extended members of our family either biological, adoptive, by marriage and/or divorce make those issues even more complex.